Taita–Taveta County

 Taita–Taveta County is a county in Kenya, located approximately 200 km northwest of Mombasa, and 360 km southeast of Nairobi, it has a port and major gateway to the United Republic of Tanzania through Taveta.
 The county headquarters are located in Mwatate.
 It is one of the six counties in the Coastal region of Kenya.
 Major towns include Voi, Taveta, Mwatate, and Wundanyi.

 The population was 340,671 persons according to the 2019 national census, with population densities ranging from 14 persons per km^{2} to more than 117 persons per km^{2}.
 The county's climate is of varied rainfall with the lower zones receiving an average of 440 mm of rainfall per annum and the highland areas receiving up to 1,900 mm of rainfall.
-The altitude range from 500 m above sea level to 2,300 meters above sea level at Vuria peak, which is the county's highest point.
+The altitude ranges from 500 to 2300 m above sea level at Vuria peak, which is the county's highest point.

 Land use

-Taita-Taveta county covers an area of 17,083.9 km^{2}, of which 62% or 11,100 km^{2} is within Tsavo East and Tsavo West National Parks.
-The remaining 5,876 km^{2} consists of small scale farms, ranches, sisal estates, water bodies (such as Lakes Chala and Jipe in Taveta and Mzima springs), and the hilltop forests.
+Taita-Taveta county covers an area of 17,083.9 km2, of which 62% or 11,100 km2 is within Tsavo East and Tsavo West National Parks.
+The remaining 5,876 km2 consists of small scale farms, ranches, sisal estates, water bodies (such as Lakes Chala and Jipe in Taveta and Mzima springs), and the hilltop forests.

 The lowland areas of the county outside the national parks are farms, ranches, estates, and wildlife sanctuaries which receive an average of 440 mm of rain per annum whereas the highlands receive up to 1900 mm.
 Altitudes range from 500 m above sea level to almost 2300 m at the highest point in the county of Vuria Peak.
 The county has approximately 25 ranches for cattle grazing.
 The three operating sisal estates in the county are Teita Sisal Estate, Voi Sisal Estate and Taveta Sisal Estate.
 Many ranches have ventured into wildlife tourism and conservation.
 The Taita Hills and Saltlick Lodges sanctuary are among the well known tourism attractions in Taita Taveta.

 There are 48 forests which have survived on hill tops in Taita-Taveta county of which 28 are gazetted and are under government protection and management.
-They range in size from small 500 square metre patches with a few remnant trees to modestly vast 2 square kilometre indigenous and exotic forest mountains.
+They range in size from small 500-square-metre (5,400-square-foot) patches with a few remnant trees to modestly vast 2-square-kilometer (490-acre) indigenous and exotic forest mountains.
 These forests are part of the unique Eastern Arc range of forests found mostly in eastern Tanzania with the Taita Hills forming the only Kenyan portion of that forest type.

 Taita Hills forest holds a unique biodiversity with 13 taxa of plants and 9 taxa of animals found only in the Taita Hills and nowhere else in the world.
 In addition, 22 plant species found in the Taita Hills forests are typical of the Eastern Arc forests.
 Within these beautiful indigenous forests, bubbles of clean water flow to the lowland areas catering for both human economic activities and wildlife.